 If local towns and neighborhoods continue to oppose decentralized zero Carbon energy, whether solar ground mounts or utility scale solar farms or wind turbines, we’re going to need more transmission, much more transmission.
 Opponents to decentralized solar generation are either … Continue reading

 From The Hill: The Trump administration auctioned off oil and gas rights in the Arctic National Wildlife Refuge (ANWR) for the first time ever Wednesday, selling off 1.6 million acres along the coast to primarily one major buyer: the state … Continue reading

-Longitudinal Survey of Mosses and a Couple of Friends (LoSoMaaCoF) (Update 2021-03-04) Future updates notifying new data availability will be made in separate blog posts.
+Longitudinal Survey of Mosses and a Couple of Friends (LoSoMaaCoF) (Updated 2021-04-15) Updates after 26th February 2021 notifying new data availability will be each made in separate blog posts.
 These will all link back here.
-I will keep this page updated with information about … Continue reading
+I will keep this page … Continue reading